MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

        OK message including the requested resource.

 Multilegged authentication requires state to be communicated between multiple streams.
-Network flows 3 and 4 in Figure 1 need to share state in order for authentication to succeed.
+Network flows 3 and 4 in {{figure-existing}} need to share state in order for authentication to succeed.
 Some multilegged authentication schemes (i.e. Kerberos and Negotiate) can authenticate either a connection or individual requests, which has historically caused issues with multilegged authentication in HTTP/1.1.

-# Multilegged Authentication in the Presence of HTTP 2.0 Multiplexing
+# Multilegged Authentication in the Presence of Multiplexing

-{{figure-proposed}} below provides a detailed breakdown of proposed network flows to implement multilegged authentication for HTTP 2.0
+In a multiplexing protocol such as HTTP/2, multiple client requests can be outstanding at one time.
+In the event that multiple requests receive authentication challenges, the server cannot reliably determine to which challenge the client is responding in subsequent authentication attempts.

-multiplexing:
+{{figure-proposed}} below provides a detailed breakdown of proposed network flows to implement multilegged authentication for multiplexing:

 ~~~~~
                                        Multiplexing